Take Control of Your Student Debt

 Are your loans federal or private?

-Only federal loans are eligible for new forgiveness programs and income-driven repayment plans that lower your monthly payments.
+Only federal loans are eligible for income-driven repayment plans that lower your monthly payments.

 If you’re not sure if your loans are federal (from financial aid) or private (from a lender like a bank, school, or state agency), log in to the government’s student aid website.
 If your loan is listed there under your account, it’s a federal loan.